stuart-haas/writing-mern-app/README.md

 Start nginx, client, server, and database containers with docker compose

-Nginx will serve up the client and also act as a proxy for requests to the server
+Nginx will route the client through a web server and proxy requests to the server

 Client: http://localhost